Traffic Safety

 Share on Facebook Share on Twitter Share on Linkedin Email this link

-In April 2019, Town of Lincoln Council passed a resolution regarding truck safety in Lincoln.
 Traffic safety and speed reduction strategies are a high priority for the Town, and we continue to respond to residents' concerns about improving road safety throughout the community.

 The Town’s Transportation Master Plan developed a comprehensive Traffic Calming Policy to guide the implementation process of traffic calming/speed reduction measures for the Town.
 The ultimate goal of these actions is to improve the livability of neighbourhoods for all users.